hedronium/Jables/README.md

 but the `length` property isn't required.

 ### char
-Its exactly like string it just uses the `CHAR` type and the `length` property is absolutely required.
-NO QUESTIONS!
+Its exactly like string it just uses the `CHAR` type but the `length` property is absolutely required.

 ```JSON
 {